Charlie, a Adoptable mixed breed in Arlington, VA image 1/3

 Charlie's Story

-Meet Charlie.
+Meet Charlie!
 This gorgeous boy with the striking marbled coat came from a breeder in a small town outside Charlotte, NC.
-Charlie is a double merle, which occurs when two merle-patterned dogs are bred together and can result in vision loss.
-Because of his limited sight, the breeder was unable to sell him and listed him on a Facebook rehoming page.
-Thankfully, one of our local volunteers, Dina, saw the post and stepped in to get Charlie safely into rescue.
+Charlie is a double merle, which happens when two merle-patterned dogs are bred together and can result in vision loss.
+Because of his limited sight, the breeder couldn’t sell him and listed him on a Facebook rehoming page.
+Thankfully, our volunteer Dina saw the post and stepped in to get Charlie safely into rescue.

-Meet Charlie.
+Meet Charlie!
 This gorgeous boy with the striking marbled coat came from a breeder in a small town outside Charlotte, NC.
-Charlie is a double merle, which occurs when two merle-patterned dogs are bred together and can result in vision loss.
-Because of his limited sight, the breeder was unable to sell him and listed him on a Facebook rehoming page.
-Thankfully, one of our local volunteers, Dina, saw the post and stepped in to get Charlie safely into rescue.
+Charlie is a double merle, which happens when two merle-patterned dogs are bred together and can result in vision loss.
+Because of his limited sight, the breeder couldn’t sell him and listed him on a Facebook rehoming page.
+Thankfully, our volunteer Dina saw the post and stepped in to get Charlie safely into rescue.

 How To Adopt